 But then you run hard up against the truth that He can’t be tamed.
 And He isn’t here to perform tricks for us.
 He isn’t here to jump through our hoops or to sit at our command.
 He isn’t here for us to use Him to show off.
 To show others just how great we are.

 And I had a day like this yesterday.
 One where I was feeling heartbroken over things I can’t fix.
 Over things I can’t change.
 Over circumstances I can’t control.
 Over pain I just don’t understand in the life of a dear friend.
 And when I asked Him, “What do I do with You now?”… the only answer that immediately came was to let Him roam free.
-To give Him free roam of my life.
+To let Him move freely throughout the whole of my life.

 No trying to control Him.